Last updated: May 5, 2026

 - How it helps: it pays the Part B premium and protects you from Medicare-covered deductibles, coinsurance, and copays.

-- How to apply or use it: apply through HHSC and, after approval, show your Medicare card and Texas Medicaid/QMB proof every time you get care.
+- How to apply or use it: apply through HHSC.
+After approval, show your Medicare card and Texas Medicaid or QMB proof every time you get care.

-- What to gather or know first: Texas handbook notices may list QMB as MC-QMB, and the Texas handbook says QMB usually starts the first day of the month after HHSC decides you are eligible.
+- What to know first: Texas notices may list QMB as MC-QMB.
+QMB usually starts the first day of the month after HHSC decides you are eligible.

 Specified Low-Income Medicare Beneficiary (SLMB)